 Consolidated Financial Statements

-Your Directors have pleasure in attaching the Consolidated Financial Statementspursuant to Section 129(3) of the Companies Act 2013 and Regulation 34 of theLODR and prepared in accordance with the applicable Accounting Standards prescribed by theInstitute of Chartered Accountants of India (ICAI) in this regard.
+Financial Statements pursuant to Section 129(3) of the Act and Regulation 34 of theLODR and prepared in accordance with the applicable Accounting Standards prescribed by theInstitute of Chartered Accountants of India (ICAI) in this regard.

-The Auditors report to the shareholders does not contain any qualification observationor comment or remark(s) which has/ have an adverse effect on the functioning of theCompany.
+The Auditors' Report to the shareholders does not contain any qualificationobservation or comment or adverse remark(s).

 The Audit Committee reviews the independence and objectivity of the Auditors and theeffectiveness of the Audit process.